Holy Land Pilgrimage

 - Lunches, Beverages, Tips to your guide & driver.

 Upon arrival in Tel Aviv, you will collect your luggage in the baggage claim area, and continue to the Arrivals Hall where you will be greeted by a tour guide and/or driver.
 The Group Heading to Caesarea Maritima, capital of Judea in 1st century AD.
 It was here where Peter baptized the first gentile Cornelius and where St Paul gave his defense of the faith.
-We visit the Roman theater, Herodian Palace and view the ancient Hippodrome and Harbor Your tour continues as you travel north to Haifa.
-In Haifa, you will find Stella Maris, a Carmelite Monastery.
-The monastery is located above the cave where Elijah, the prophet, once lived.
-A colorful painting of this “wonder-worker” can be found on the ceiling of the Church.
-Head towards Galilee with a stop to visit Sepphoris, which in the time of Jesus was a great center of learning.
-Your group will transfer to your hotel in Tiberias in time to check-in.
-Enjoy dinner at the hotel.
+We visit the Roman theater, Herodian Palace and view the ancient Hippo- drome and Harbor and then back to Jaffa, Stop at St. Peter Church and the transfer to hotel in Tel Aviv for dinner and overnight.

 Theme: The Ministry of Christ in the Galilee

-After breakfast drive to the Mount of Beatitudes, where Jesus proclaimed His great Sermon on the Mount (Luke 6:20- 49).
+Your group will begin this day with breakfast at the hotel, followed by a boat ride on the beautiful and scenic, Sea of Galilee (Luke 5:1).
+During this ride, your group will also view the remains of a boat that dates back to the time of Jesus.
+Following the Sea of Galilee, your group will continue on you group will visit Tabgha, one of Jesus’ miracle sites.
+At Tabgha, Jesus fed the crowd of 5,000 people from five loaves of bread, and two fish (Luke 9:10-17).
+Also, in Tabgha is St. Peter’s Primacy where Jesus bestowed, church leadership upon Peter (John 21:9). drive to the Mount of Beatitudes, where Jesus proclaimed His great Sermon on the Mount (Luke 6:20- 49).
 Your tour continues to Capernaum, the launching place of Jesus’ ministry.
 In Capernaum, your group will have the opportunity to see the Synagogue of where Jesus taught (Mark 1:21-29), and gave His sermon on the Bread of Life.
-Visit Bethsaida, the town where Jesus healed the blind man.
 Next, your group will depart for Banias ‘Caesarea Philippi’; it was in Banias where Jesus called Peter “the rock” upon his future church will be founded.
-Your group will enjoy dinner and overnight at your hotel.
+Transfer to Jerusalem Your group will enjoy dinner and overnight at your hotel.

 Theme: The Visitation and Nativity

-Day 9, Sun, Nov 29: Jerusalem: Via Dolorosa – Holy Sepulchre
+Day 9, Monday, Oct 18, Jerusalem: Via Dolorosa - Holy Sepulchre and Israel Museum

 Theme: The Way of the Cross, The Crucifixion, The Resurrection

 Your group will have a very early morning wake-up, which will begin the Via Dolorosa (The Way of the Cross) at the Antonia Fortress.
 This is the spot where Jesus was condemned to death by Pontius Pilate (John 18:28-19:16).
 Following His condemnation, He was taken (on the Road to Calvary) to His place of Crucifixion.
 Your group will reflect upon the Stations of the Cross as you travel through the markets of the Old City to the Church of the Holy Sepulcher (Luke 23:26-33).
 This Sacred destination is the site of Calvary (Jesus’ crucifixion place) and, His tomb (Luke 23: 50-55).
 Your group will celebrate Mass at the Church of the Holy Sepulchre.
 Following Mass, your group will return to the Hotel to enjoy breakfast.
 We will continue our day with a visit to the Church of St. Anne’s, the home of Jesus’ maternal grandparents (Anne and Joachim); and the Pool of Bethesda, where Jesus healed the crippled man (John 5:1-9).
-This afternoon, your group will enjoy a revisit to the Old City.
-Following this visit, your group will enjoy dinner and overnight at your hotel.
+This afternoon, your group will enjoy a revisit to the Old City Then Your group will visit a model of the Second Temple, as it was in the time of Jesus. your group will enjoy dinner and overnight at your hotel.

 The benefit of buying airfare with 206 Tours?